 Lead and Copper Monitoring Results

 Although there is no detectable lead in our source water, tests show there are sometimes elevated levels of lead and copper in some samples, primarily because of corrosion of household plumbing systems.
 These results show that it is very important that homeowners, business owners and others be aware of their type of plumbing, and how the plumbing affects their drinking water quality.
 Our research and forecasting will help drive these deliverables, milestones and plans.
-Please add or reply to comments where you have changes, queries, or action items.
-Try to stay away from TLAs.
-We will be sending the proposal to our LT the first week of January.

 Where you live, when your plumbing was installed and what type of plumbing you have, all play a part in determining your potential exposure level.
 CPU treats the water to minimize the tendency for lead to enter the water, and results show that we have been very successful at this.
-In Washington State, lead in drinking water comes primarily from materials and components used in household plumbing.
+In ContosoState, lead in drinking water comes primarily from materials and components used in household plumbing.
 The more time water has been sitting in pipes, the more dissolved metals, such as lead, it may contain.
 Elevated levels of lead can cause serious health problems, especially in pregnant women and young children.

-To help reduce potential exposure to lead: for any drinking water tap that has not been used for six hours or more, flush water through the tap until the water is noticeably colder before using for drinking or cooking.
+To help reduce potential exposure to lead and copper: for any drinking water tap that has not been used for six hours or more, flush water through the tap until the water is noticeably colder before using for drinking or cooking.
 You can use the flushed water for watering plants, washing dishes, or general cleaning.
 Only use water from the cold-water tap for drinking, cooking, and especially for making baby formula.
 Hot water is likely to contain higher levels of lead.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water is available from EPA’s Safe Drinking Water Hotline at 1-800-426-4791 or online at epa.gov/safewater/lead.

 Finally, remember that drinking water is only a minor contributor to overall exposure to lead.
 Other sources, including paint, soil, and food, also contribute.
+To remain safe, do not consume items from these other sources.

 For more information about your water, contact: